 If you have a hard time with #11, try meditating.
-I have been meditating for about 5 years, and though I am far from rigorous with my efforts, I have found that meditation practice is, itself, the culmination of effort.
+I have been meditating for about five years, and though I am far from rigorous with my efforts, I have found that meditation practice is, itself, the culmination of effort.
 Developing the ability to sit quietly can bring peace to a difficult day.

 One of the greatest benefits I’ve reaped through my meditation practice is the ability to quiet my mind.
 Using basic shamatha techniques, I can quiet my thoughts and reside in a state of calm abiding.

 There are many great books, courses, teachers and instructions for introducing meditation into your life.
-A favorite reference of mine is the book Meditation: The Buddhist Way of Tranquility and Insight by Kamalashila, which outlines shamatha, metta and other basic meditation techniques.
+A favorite reference of mine is the book Meditation: The Buddhist Way Of Tranquility And Insight by Kamalashila, which outlines shamatha, metta and other basic meditation techniques.
 A great secular resource also exists in the Mindfulness Based Stress Relief program pioneered by Jon Kabat-Zinn, which is appropriate to all faiths and ages.

 13. Hug someone.

 Embrace the nearest living animal to you.
-Dog, cat, child, spouse, stranger—if you dare!
+Dog, cat, child, spouse, stranger — if you dare!
 If there is no one near you, hug yourself.
 Wrap your arms around your own shoulders and give a squeeze.

 Hold yourself tightly, cradle yourself.
 Rest in your own embrace and be reassured by your own warmth.
-Love makes the world go round—love for yourself included.
+Love makes the world go round — love for yourself included.